This introduction shows my basic principles and they action you should take.

 Take Action:

 Teaching your body how to burn a greater percentage of fat as a fuel source is one of the most critical aspects of running a great marathon.
-Your body burns so many calories, and you can’t put it all back in with energy gels or drinks, and what workouts to run to improve your efficiency and ability to burn fat.
+Your body burns so many calories, glycogen only lasts so long, and you can’t put it all back in with energy gels or drinks,. the key sessions to run to improve your efficiency and ability to burn fat can be a great aid and game changer, most people ignore or don't appreciate this.
+Paula Radcliffe was a great exponent of this., but she also made use of fast twitch fibres lla insessions within a long run and converted them to her use as you do in VO2 sessions.

 Take Action:

-Focus on the little things like core and ancillary work.
-Likewise, don't go missing out on strides and short, explosive speed work once or twice a week.
+Focus also on the little things like strength & Conditioning, core and ancillary work.
+Likewise, don't go missing out on strides and short hill sprints, speed work at least once a week.

 Take Action: